getmesayan/datasciencecoursera/GettingAndCleaningData/README.md

 #Data Science Specialization - Getting and Cleaning Data: Course Project

-The repository contains the solution for the assignment for week 3 for Data Science Specilization along.
+The repository contains the solution for the assignment for week 3 for Data Science Specilization along with a readme and codebook.
 The files are

 * run_analysis.R -> The code to generate a tidy data set as instructed
 * codeBook.md -> An explanation of the variables used
+* readme.m -> An explanation of the contents of the repository

 ##The assignment
  You should create one R script called run_analysis.R that does the following.